mblwhoi/drupal_faceted_search/README.txt

 Faceted Search is in fact a bundle of modules.

-- Faceted Search: This module provides the search framework and API.
+- Faceted Search: Provides the search framework and API.

-- Faceted Search UI: This module provides the search user interface.
+- Faceted Search UI: Provides the search user interface.

+- Faceted Search Views: Allows to use Views to display the search results.

-- Author Facet: This module allows users to refine the current search based on content author.
+- Author Facet: Allows users to refine the current search based on content author.

-- Content Type Facet: This module allows users to refine the current search based on content type.
+- Content Type Facet: Allows users to refine the current search based on content type.

-- Date Authored Facet: This module allows users to refine the current search based on content creation date.
+- Date Authored Facet: Allows users to refine the current search based on content creation date.

-- Taxonomy Facets: This modules allows users to search content through taxonomy.
+- Taxonomy Facets: Allows users to search content through taxonomy.
 Any vocabulary can become a facet that can be used to refine the current search.

 Hopefully, many more facets will be developed.
 The API is meant to make it easy to implement new facets.